This post may contain affiliate links. See our affiliate disclaimer here.

 Pros of ACA Health Insurance:

-1. Comprehensive coverage: All plans sold on the marketplace must meet federal requirements for health insurance and provide minimum essential coverage.
-This means you will have comprehensive medical coverage with major medial and prescription drug benefits.
+- Comprehensive coverage: All plans sold on the marketplace must meet federal requirements for health insurance and provide minimum essential coverage.
+This means you will have comprehensive medical coverage with major medical and prescription drug benefits.

-2. Affordable monthly premiums (if you qualify for subsidy): If your annual income is below the set amount for your state and family size, you will receive a subsidy that will limit your monthly premiums and out of pocket costs.
+- Affordable monthly premiums (if you qualify for a subsidy): If your annual income is below the set amount for your state and family size, you will receive a subsidy that will limit your monthly premiums and out-of-pocket costs.

-3. Everyone will be approved: In accordance with the ACA, everyone is covered regardless of pre-existing conditions.
+- Everyone will be approved: In accordance with the ACA, everyone is covered regardless of pre-existing conditions.
 You will not be asked to provide any information on medical conditions when applying for coverage through the marketplace.
-The guarantees approval regardless of your health.
+This guarantees approval regardless of your health.

 Cons of ACA Health Insurance:

-1. Expensive (if you do not qualify for subsidy): If your income is too high to qualify for a subsidy, the monthly premiums will be expensive.
-For me, the lowest priced premium for a family of two was over $1000 per month.
+- Expensive (if you do not qualify for a subsidy): If your income is too high to qualify for a subsidy, the monthly premiums will be expensive.
+For me, the lowest-priced premium for a family of two was over $1100 per month.

-2. Network restrictions: The options offered to you through the marketplace may only include local or regional networks.
+- Network restrictions: The options offered to you through the marketplace may only include local or regional networks.
 The network range of the plans offered will vary by state.
-Be sure to research the reach of the network and how costs vary for out of network providers.
+Be sure to research the reach of the network and how costs vary for out-of-network providers.
 If you are RVing across the country, you need to ensure you can be covered anywhere in America.

 In addition to the ACA, you can hire a licensed insurance agent or broker to find private ACA-compliant plans.
 Private plans may be more affordable than your ACA marketplace options, but they will not approve individuals with pre-existing conditions.